 So what’s the story?

 The truth is, the clay building was declared an Israeli national site in 1994, so it’s not just a plain old building.
 Actually, it’s the last building left out of five Mandatory buildings that made up a police station complex.
 The other four were demolished due to Eilat’s expansion and because they weren’t declared national sites on time.
+So, this last clay building has great significance in the history of Eilat.

 But before I talk about the building, I want to share with you something interesting I found out just two weeks ago.
 “Rash” means “Strewing” in Arabic (اش).
 “Umm” means “Mother” in Arabic (that I already knew, but maybe you don’t).
 So I wondered two weeks ago why did they call Eilat, back in the old days, “Mother Strewing-Strewing”.
 That’s a weird name.
 So I checked up the topic in many resources and found out that there’s a legend connected to this place: